mike-hearn/useapassphrase/passphrase_advocate.md

 The method for cracking is usually some variation on this method:

 1. First, the hackers start with a bunch of wordlists.
 The [top 10,000 passwords][pwd] is a good place to start.
 Also, lists of all English words, all names, dates, and so on.
 In less than one second, [30% of all passwords would be cracked](https://xato.net/passwords/more-top-worst-passwords/).
-2. After exhausting those wordlists, they will try all of the words again with common substitutions: capitalizing the first letter (`december` → `December`), making common letter-for-number swaps (`d3cemb3r`), and other common password variations.
+2. After exhausting those wordlists, they will try all of the words again with common substitutions: capitalizing the first letter (`december` → `December`), making common letter-for-number swaps (`december` → `d3cemb3r`), and other common password variations.
 3. Next, they start combining the previous wordlists.
 Name + date (`doug3251983`).
 Name + [separator] + date (`doug.3251983`).
 4. Brute force, a.k.a. try every combination of characters.
 Try `a`, then `b`, then `c` ... eventually `aa`, `ab`, `ac`.